-We work with professional artists from across West Africa able to teach an extremely wide variety of art forms
+Professional artists from West Africa able to teach African Workshops For Schools – a wide variety of art forms

 Our practitioners are all professionals in their field, bringing true excellence into your classroom.
 It is possible to include a student led question and answer session within each lesson – enabling your practitioner to become an interactive learning resource.
 There are no right or wrong questions and you would be surprized at the amazing and insightful things we have been asked!